Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference

 This paper is organized as follows.
-In \cref{sec:wetel}, we introduce the notation used in the paper and provide a brief overview of ETEL.
-Then, we propose a weighted version of ETEL that incorporates fractional pseudo-data with the maximum entropy reweighting scheme.
-In \cref{sec:retel}, we propose inducing regularization on the formulation of ETEL, exploring two equivalent approaches: (i) a limiting procedure with fractional pseudo-data and (ii) direct incorporation of a continuous exponential family distribution in the minimization of the KL divergence.
+In \cref{sec:preliminary}, we introduce the notation used in the paper and provide a brief overview of ETEL.
+In \cref{sec:wetel}, we propose a weighted version of ETEL that incorporates fractional pseudo-data with the maximum entropy reweighting scheme.
+In \cref{sec:retel}, we propose inducing regularization on the formulation of ETEL, exploring two equivalent approaches: (i) a limiting procedure with fractional pseudo-data and (ii) direct incorporation of a continuous exponential family distribution in the minimization of the Kullback--Leibler divergence.
 We derive asymptotic properties of the proposed method.
 In \cref{sec:simulations}, we evaluate the performance of the methods through simulation studies.
-In \cref{sec:application}, we present an application to the estimation of median income for four-person families.
-Finally, we conclude with a discussion of directions for future research in \cref{sec:discussion}.
-The proofs of the theoretical results are provided in the supplementary materials. \if1\blind { The proposed method is implementation in the \textsf{R} package \pkg{retel} \citep{retel}, available from the Comprehensive \textsf{R} Archive Network (CRAN) at \url{https://cran.r-project.org/package=retel}. } \fi \if0\blind { The proposed method is implementation in the \textsf{R} package \pkg{retel}, available from the Comprehensive \textsf{R} Archive Network (CRAN). } \fi
+In \cref{sec:application}, we present applications to datasets on median income for four-person families and Roman-era Egyptian lifespan.
+Finally, we conclude with a discussion of the directions for future research in \cref{sec:discussion}.